boromir674/cookiecutter-python-package/docs/contents/30_usage/index.rst

 .. include:: use_cases.rst

 ..
-Reminders on how to be consistent accross sectoining and their semantics
+Reminders on how to be consistent across sectoining and their semantics
     ========
     DocTitle
     ========